Cold Laser Therapy For Knee Pain

 - Increased ATP to Accelerate Healing

 This combination of benefits can, in many cases, helps the knee heal back to it's original condition and the laser therapy can end.
 In other cases, the cold laser may be required for extended treatment.
 If the tissue is too severely damaged, it may not ever heal back to a self-sustaining healthy condition.
-Still, a routine cold laser treatment can reduce the pain and help slow the deterioration of the tissue by increasing the blood flow.
+Still, routine cold laser treatments can reduce the pain and help slow the deterioration of the tissue by increasing the blood flow.